OBiLab/NGSEvolBio/Projects/00-beforewestart_sum.md

 ### $CINECA_SCRATCH

-This is a huge "temporary" space (all file not used for 30 days are removed) Scratch is a large, parallel filesystem (GPFS) with no back-up.
+This is a huge "temporary" space (all files not used for 30 days are removed) Scratch is a large, parallel filesystem (GPFS) with no back-up.

 ● No quota max but a cleaning procedure removes files older than 30 days